AnyChart/docs.anychart.com/Quick_Start/Modules.md

 <script src="https://cdn.anychart.com/releases/{{branch-name}}/js/anychart-base.min.js"></script>
 ```

-These files are stored on the (AnyChart CDN)[] server.
-You can download them and put into another location.
-In this case, use a new link...

 The main module, required by all chart types, is [Core](#core), the core of the engine.
 It is included, among other things, in the [Bundle](#bundle) and [Base](#base) modules, so you can also use them instead.

 The **Core** module should be combined with the modules required by the chart type and features you want to add – see the [Chart Modules](#chart_modules) and [Features](#features) sections.